Roll20/roll20-character-sheets/RunequestGQS/ReadMe.md

 In the weapon section * indicates to use the mounts damage bonus and not the players

-Default in the weapon section indicates that you using a skill from the same category so using Broadsword  skill with short sword.
+Default in the weapon section indicates that you are using a skill from the same category e.g. using Broadsword skill with a short sword.
 It will halve the skill as per the rules.

 STR and DEX minimuns are not currently supported this maybe added in a future release.